HicBou/sparql_terminology_analysis/README.md

 <h2>Semantic knowledge bases and query languages</h2>

 <h4>Semantic Web</h4>
-The Semantic Web is an extension of the World Wide Web which promoting specific common data formats and exchange protocols that can easily read by humans and computers, such as the RDF (Ressource Description Format).
+The Semantic Web is an extension of the World Wide Web which promotes specific common data formats and exchange protocols that can easily read by humans and computers, such as the RDF (Ressource Description Format).

 <h4>Wikidata and knowledge bases</h4>
 A knowledge base is a technology used to store complex structured and unstructured information which can be automatically processed, a "semantic database" in other words.
-It contains RDF documents that can queried.
+It contains RDF documents that can be queried.
 Wikidata, belonging to the Wikimedia Foundation (also owning Wikipedia) is one of them.

 <h4>SPARQL</h4>
 SPARQL is a RDF query language that can notably extract information from RDF Triplestores and knowledge bases.
 The scripts in Python given in this repository used it to query Wikidata.

 <h2>Scoring Method</h2>

 <h3>General principle</h3>
 Our scoring method/metric tries to estimate a terminology matching rate between 2 segments (sentences or group of words) given as inputs.
-We use therefore SPARQL queries to extract from Wikidata the concepts to what the segments are related, that is to say "upper" domains/elements which contain them.
-For example,
+We use therefore SPARQL queries to extract from Wikidata the concepts to what the segments are related, that is to say the "upper" domains/elements which contain them.

 To compare 2 complete sentences, we divide each of them into group of words (windows) and compare their associated concepts in Wikidata.
 If they have the same ones, they match.
 Otherwise, they probably don't have the same signification.
 According to the same principles, more windows match between both input segments, more probably the sentences share the same meaning too.
 The calculation steps are explained below :

 <h4>Window Score</h4>